evilchili/dnd/deadsands/www/content/lore/factions.md

 | **Flaws**           |  Paranoid; Hatred of magic and magic users |
 | **Motto**           |  "Peace Through Superior Firepower" |

-The Gunslingers were originally a clan of Dwarves in Poshni Koth that grew to prominence by gradually siezing control of private security contracts up and down the trade routes of Dewa Q'Asos, protecting caravans and wagon trains.
+The Gunslingers were originally a clan of Dwarves in Poshni Koth that grew to prominence by gradually seizing control of private security contracts up and down the trade routes of Dewa Q'Asos, protecting caravans and wagon trains.
 It is rumoured this was accomplished by attacking any contract not given to them, though the Gunslingers maintain it was simply their competition's sheer  incompetence that led to their dominance.
 Nowadays the majority of the Gunslingers' business lies in the transportation of black powder exports from the Koth, though they will take any job suited for a private army geared with the latest in firearms advancements.
 They also maintain "Outposts," small groups of Gunslingers for hire by private citizens at frequently extortionate  rates, though discounts are readily available for any bounty on magic users.
-The Gunslingers are controlled by Repeater Joe, a grizzled, one-eyed dwarf who maintains a heavily-fortified compound in the foothills outside of Pashni Koth.
+The Gunslingers are controlled by Repeater Joe, a grizzled, one-eyed dwarf who maintains a heavily-fortified compound in the foothills outside of Poshni Koth.

 ### The Guild of Makers